If you’re a psychedelic explorer like I am, the sound of a new substance can’t help but peak your curiosity.

 What Is Tuci?

-Tuci is a popular synthetic drug thats prominent in both Europe and parts of South America.
+It’s popular in both Europe and parts of South America.

 Unfortunately, as a “new trend” in the drug scene, tuci is often mixed with other substances like fentanyl and other amphetamines.